-Birthday parties, graduations, weddings are all beautiful occasions when many people will celebrate with balloons — some may even release them in the sky with gusto.
+Birthday parties and graduations are occasions when people celebrate with balloons, often releasing them into the sky with gusto.
 But what happens to those plastic balloons once they deflate?
 Where do they end up?

 "They are a serious threat to wildlife simply because they are colorful and bright, so wildlife might mistake them for food, and the strings can wrap around their bodies and make it difficult for them to swim or breathe," Emma Tonge, communications and outreach specialist at the National Oceanic and Atmospheric Administration, told USA Today.